The first requirement for becoming a Canadian citizen is that you have to be a permanent resident of Canada.

 There are different application forms when you are applying for Canadian citizenship.

-There three main application packages:
+There are four main application packages:

 - Application for Canadian Citizenship – Adult;

 - Application for Canadian Citizenship – Minor (under 18 years of age);

 - Application for Canadian Citizenship - Minor (who does not have a parent applying for citizenship at the same time or does not already have a Canadian parent)

 - Application for Canadian Citizenship – Canadian Armed Forces (fast track process).

 The application package will also require you to either provide original copies of documents or photocopies of documents.

 It is your obligation to include all the documents requested in the form the application requests them.
 Failing to do so may result in your application not being processed and your application may be sent back to you requiring you to supply the missing information.

 All application fees have to be paid in Canadian funds.
 Be warned that process fees will not be refunded, even if your application is sent back to you because it’s incomplete or if it was rejected.